 “Using an executable file, or a file that contains instructions for the system to execute, hackers can install DLL files and allow the program to self-administer and take control over the computer,” stated the report.
 “By attaching the file to a Teams attack, hackers have found a new way to easily target millions of users."

 The good news is that you can take several simple steps to reduce your Microsoft Teams vulnerability.
 Recognize that Microsoft Teams is a part of the Office 365 suite and can run on Windows, Mac, Linux, iOS and Android.
 While great as a collaboration tool, like Zoom, both tools suffer from their default openness that allows unrestricted file and data sharing between an unlimited number of users.
 In fact, Microsoft designed Teams with an open permissions model.
 As a result, every team member can share files.
-Heck, so can any guest from outside the organization.
-The app is that open.
+Heck, so can any guest from outside the organization.1.
+Reconfigure the default setting (particularly file sharing)

 So, the first thing you should do is configure the global Teams settings away from their default settings.
 In particular, change your organization’s preferences around file sharing.
 You can actually disable file sharing in Teams for ultimate safety.
 Why not?
 If someone has a file they want to show, they can use screen sharing.
 If others need it, they should email the file directly.